PyromancerBoom/Orbital23/README.md

 ]
 ```
 2. Booting up and instance of registry proxy from the rpc_services provided by running `go run .` in the /rpc_services/registry_proxy_service directory.

+Shortly after the server is booted up, the gateway will detect the server and start to proxy health check requests and server connection requests to this registry proxy server, freeing up more resources for the gateway to handle other requests.

 <a href="#top">Back to top</a>